kartoFlane/superluminal2/readme_developers.txt

   http://docs.codehaus.org/display/MAVENUSER/Getting+Started+with+Maven

-To build, run "mvn clean package" in this folder.
+To build for all platforms, run "mvn clean package" in this folder.
+To build for a specific platform, add '-P win', '-P linux' or '-P mac' to the above command (without the quotes)

-To just compile the source code, run "mvn -P compile clean package" in this folder (compiled code will be located in "modules/core/target")
+To just compile the source code, add '-P compile' to the above command (compiled jar will be located in "modules/core/target")

 Explanation of the directory structure: